 16. Post videos on YouTube

-YouTube is one of the world’s biggest websites, expected to reach some 1.2 billion people by 2029, making it a stellar platform to consider if your audience connects with brands by video.
+YouTube is one of the world’s biggest websites, expected to reach some 1.2 billion people by 2029, making it a top marketing idea if your audience connects with brands by video.

 Start a YouTube channel for your business and customize it with your branding.
 If you’re stuck for ideas, go back to your keyword research.
-You could even repurpose the content you’ve posted to your blog and use it as a script for your YouTube video.
-Embed the video in your blog post to cater to two content preferences at once.
+Repurpose your blog articles and use them as scripts for YouTube videos.
+Embed the videos in your blog posts to cater to both content preferences and increase metrics like ’time on page.’

-Remember: YouTube is a search engine.
-To reach your target audience on the platform, you must optimize your videos for YouTube SEO.
+Remember: YouTube is an incredibly popular search engine.
+To reach your target audience through the YouTube algorithm, you must optimize your videos for YouTube SEO.
 Include keywords in your video’s title, thumbnail, and description to increase the odds of your target audience finding your YouTube content.
+Use YouTube trends like the hashtag “TikTokMadeMeBuyIt.”

 You can also connect your store to YouTube and sell items directly through your videos.